DitchNow/Ditch/README.md

 For Codex work, `ditchd` starts `codex exec --json` in a dedicated process group for each turn and sends the prompt over stdin.
 Follow-ups use `codex exec resume` with the persisted native thread ID.
 Dedicated process groups allow Stop to interrupt and, if necessary, terminate the full child tree instead of leaving helper processes behind.

 Projects, session metadata, transcripts, attention state, and selected runtime settings are durable.
 Project terminals are PTYs owned by the running daemon, not by Flutter.
 File reads and writes also pass through the daemon, which enforces project-root and revision checks.
-See [ADR 0001](docs/adr/0001-runtime-supervision.md) for the foreground/helper/runtime lifecycle decision.

 ## Local-First & Privacy